 The Battery Cage

-Read the story, published by Ash and Bones
+Read the story, first published by: Ash and Bones Magazine

 Review by FictionFeed: